crossbario/autobahn-python/doc/pages/websocket/websocketintro.rst

 Most of the time, this API is what you should use, unless you have specific needs (frame-based / streaming processing, see below).

 Message-based Processing
 ------------------------

+The interface :class:`autobahn.websocket.interfaces.IWebSocketChannel` defines the API for message-based WebSocket processing and consists of these callbacks and methods

 The message-based API is implemented in the following methods and callbacks